julencasazk/carla_scripts/README.md

 ## Requirements

+The scripts are tested on:

+- Ubuntu 22.04 through WSL2
-- Python 3.7
+- Python 3.10
-- CARLA 0.9.12 prebuilt
+- CARLA 0.9.16 prebuilt binaries
-- CARLA 0.9.12 Python client libraries
+- CARLA 0.9.16 client libraries for Python 3.10

--
+## Usage